 Anti-Inflammatory Diet UK: Foods, Meal Plan, and What the Research Says

-- Oily fish (salmon, mackerel, sardines, trout): the richest dietary source of long-chain omega-3 fatty acids (EPA and DHA), which directly suppress inflammatory pathways.
-Aim for 2–3 portions per week.
+• Oily fish (salmon, mackerel, sardines, trout): a dietary source of long-chain omega-3 fatty acids (EPA and DHA).
+Follow current NHS guidance on fish portions and pregnancy-related limits.

 Just as important as what you eat is what you reduce or eliminate.
 The following foods consistently raise inflammatory markers: